claytonshaw/Portfolio/README.md

 This is a code that builds a dashboard using the streamlit library.
 The goal was to provide a place where account managers can make adjustments to their forecasts based on historical data and see real changes.

 ## Work
-Files from work that include clustering, dc push, forecasting demand, store sales forecasting, and supplemental order script
+Files from work that include Clustering, DC Push, Forecasting Demand, Store Sales Forecasting, and Supplemental Order Script

 * ### DC Push
     * Calculates what quantity to push from DC's to Stores based on the store forecast and pipeline for each store and item selected.